 With a workable method finally in hand, the duo began testing other silicon-based functional groups suggested by previous research.
 The work earned them King’s senior thesis award for 2017.

 Both James and McKenzie have since entered graduate studies in chemistry at the University of Alberta.
 Meanwhile, four other students have continued the search for recyclable synthetic rubber: Amanda Ciezki, Jaret Foster, Aaron Schmidt and now Theodosia Babej.
-Despite hiccups presented by an increasingly temperamental NMR (the instrument used to confirm their findings), they have nearly finished analyzing a set of 11 promising functional groups, only two of which had undergone testing before.
+The team has nearly finished analyzing a set of 11 promising functional groups, only two of which had undergone testing before.
 By examining how each one performs, they hope to learn more about the thermodynamics behind the shift from polymer to monomer and back again.